CommonBond private student loans review

 While there’s a good deal of overlap between graduate and undergraduate loans, MBA student loans have some unique characteristics.
 The first is that there’s no requirement for a cosigner.
 (Both undergraduate and graduate loans require someone who is creditworthy to cosign.)

-Compare four types of borrowing options through CommonBond
+Four types of borrowing options through CommonBond

 What are the benefits of CommonBond student loans?

 - Rate discount.
 MBA student loans are eligible for a 0.25% rate discount.
 When you enroll in automatic payments, the amount is discounted from your interest rate.